PostHog/posthog.com/contents/blog/posthog-vs-pendo.md

     - Guides
 ---

-Want to understand the differences between Pendo and PostHog?
+Want to understand the difference between Pendo and PostHog?
 Here's the short answer:

-1. Pendo focuses on enabling users to add in tool-tips and in-app messages.
+1. Pendo enables users to add in tool-tips and in-app messages.
 It includes some product analytics tools.

 2. PostHog is an all-in-one product improvement platform that includes the ability to add in-app messages, as well as analytics, feature flags, session replays and more.